zatorck/jquery-bootstrap-year-calendar/README.md

     });
 </script>
 ```

-## Events reference
-There are 4 events available at the moment.
-You can use is simply calling it, like in example.

-Event name: `jqyc.changeYearToPrevious`
-Tiggered: When year is changed to previous

-Event name: `jqyc.changeYearToNext` .
-Tiggered: When year is changed to next

- Event name: `jqyc.changeYear` .
-Tiggered: When year is changed to any

-Event name: `jqyc.dayChoose` .
-Tiggered: When any day is choosen

 ## l10n
 Localization is very easy.
 You can simply localize Your calendar by passing options at the calendar declaration.
 See example above.